 Having a family doesn’t mean you stop working towards those other goals, it just slows you down a bit.
 And that’s totally fine.
 I’ve learned to be ok with the slowness of the process, as long as I’m still moving forward then the speed doesn’t matter.

 I’d love to know, what are you working towards this month?
 Tell me in the comments!

-And don’t forget to snag this adorable goal setting printable!
+And don’t forget to download your adorable goal setting printable!